MAIN CONTENTS

 3. RESCUING CORAL IN PHU QUOC FROM THE INVASIVE & HARMFUL CORALS

-Please note that: this coral is a species of Zoanthid coral (e.g. Palythoa species and Zoanthus species) can contain a highly toxic, naturally-occurring and potentially lethal substance known as Palytoxin which is poisonous to humans.
+Please note: this coral is a species of Zoanthid coral (e.g. Palythoa species and Zoanthus species) that can contain a highly toxic, naturally occurring and potentially lethal substance known as Palytoxin which is poisonous to humans.
 The poisons exist in the coral as protection from predators in nature.
-Thereby please don’t touch or remove them by yourself.
+Thereby, please don’t touch or remove them by yourself.